The author is an engineer by profession and a lover of food. In his free time, he likes to tinker around in the kitchen.

 Secret 1: Use Only Carbon Steel Wok

-You really need a wok to cook a great stir-fry especially if it has little sauce.
+You really need the right pan for stir fry and the best is a wok to cook a great stir-fry especially if it has little sauce.

 Because a wok with its small base and concave side can distribute heat uniformly.
 So, it cooks more evenly.
 The sloping concave sides also make stir-frying easier, preventing food from spilling, and stir-fry tossing is also effortless.
 The larger cooking surface means you can cook more ingredients.
-Lastly, a wok has a small base, hence you need less cooking oil.
+Lastly, a wok has a small base despite having the maximum surface area, hence you need less cooking oil.

 We usually use the rounded bottom wok and in this part of the world, the metal ring to set the wok over the gas stove comes as a set when you buy the stove.
 The best size is a 14-inch wok made of carbon steel with a long wooden handle for easier handling.